baartzr/actionmail/docs/testing_action_extraction_phase1.md

 You can check the feedback table directly, or export the data:

 **Using Flutter DevTools or Database Browser:**
-- Open your SQLite database: `actionmail.db`
+- Open your SQLite database: `domail.db`
 - Query: `SELECT * FROM action_feedback ORDER BY timestamp DESC LIMIT 10;`

 **Future**: Export functionality will be added to export feedback for training.